emlab-ucsb/oceandatr/README.md

 The coordinates above should be entered as the ‘Geographic extent’ and the map should then have a box drawn around the bounding box of the area of interest.
 The projection can then be copied and pasted from the pop-up box when clicking on ‘WKT’.
-The projeciton needs to be placed in quotation marks as follows:
+The projection needs to be placed in quotation marks as follows:

 ``` r